- 5.0 Degrees and Certificates

 - Students visiting RMC from universities outside Ontario, or RMC Students visiting a university outside Ontario are permitted to take graduate level courses at the host university for degree credit at their home university provided they have a Letter of Permission from their home university.
 Courses may not be audited.
 Fees are paid at the host university.

 A graduate or equivalent student who is not enrolled in a graduate degree programme at RMC may take one or two-term courses or one full-year course, for a total of two credits, as an interest student.
 The interest student is required to apply for admission and will pay tuition according to the department that offers the course.

 A graduate student may be accepted into a programme as a Regular, or Provisional student, on either a part-time or full-time basis.

-A Regular graduate student is a student who aspires to a Master's or PhD degree and has given evidence of capacity for graduate work acceptable to the Major Department, to the Dean of Graduate Studies and Research and to the Faculty Council.
+A Regular graduate student is a student who aspires to a Master's or PhD degree and has given evidence of capacity for graduate work acceptable to the Major Department, to the Dean of Graduate Studies and to the Faculty Council.